 As a business we are starting on the journey to benchmark our overall sustainability performance and understand the impacts that our activities have on the environment, our customers and the communities within which we work.
-That is why we have asked The Good Economy to opine on our progress with a Sustainability and Impact Report which will be published mid 2022.
-Our aim is to annually report on our sustainability journey.
+The Good Economy was appointed to opine on our progress with a Sustainability and Impact Report which was published mid 2022.
+Our aim is to annually report on our sustainability journey with the next report due during 2023.
+The report can be viewed on the website: www.legalandgeneral.com/ affordable-homes.